worktheclock/replit.github.io/tutorials/32-build-mario-with-kaboom.md

   }
 ```

-Firstly, we require the character to have a few other components: [`body`](https://kaboomjs.com/#body) so we can determine if Mario is jumping or on the ground, [`area`](https://kaboomjs.com/#area) so that we can change the collision box area of Mario as he grows or shrinks, [`sprite`](link) so we can start and stop animations and set static frames, and our custom `bump` component so we can throw Mario off the screen if he dies.
+Firstly, we require the character to have a few other components: [`body`](https://kaboomjs.com/#body) so we can determine if Mario is jumping or on the ground, [`area`](https://kaboomjs.com/#area) so that we can change the collision box area of Mario as he grows or shrinks, [`sprite`](https://kaboomjs.com/#sprite) so we can start and stop animations and set static frames, and our custom `bump` component so we can throw Mario off the screen if he dies.

 If we take a peek in the `Mario.json` file along with the `Mario.png` sprite file, we'll see that there are some animations defined in the `frameTags` section that we can use. `Running` contains all the frames to make Mario appear to be running when he is in small size. `RunningBig` has all the frames for when Mario is running while he is in big size.
 We can also see that a good frame for small Mario standing still, or stopped, is the first frame, or frame `0`.
 A good frame to use for big Mario standing still/stopped is frame `8`.
 Good frames for small and big Mario jumping are `5` and `13` respectively.
-So we don't have to keep remembering all these magic strings and number, we set them as properties of the Mario component.
+So we don't have to keep remembering all these magic strings and numbers, we set them as properties of the Mario component.

 If we measure the size of the big Mario images, we'll see that the tightest crop we can get on them is about 24x32 pixels.
 For small Mario, the size is 16x16 pixels.
 We'll use this knowledge to set the correct Mario animation and [`area`](https://kaboomjs.com/#area) collision boxes when changing between animations and sizes.

 In the `mario` component, we define a number of custom methods.
-Let's go though them.
+Let's go through them.

 - The `bigger` and `smaller` methods provide a way to change the size of Mario.
 We set a flag `isBig` that we check in the other methods to choose appropriate animations and frames.
 We also set the collision [`area`](https://kaboomjs.com/#area) size appropriate for the size of Mario.
 - The `standing` and `jumping` methods are called from our main `update` method, which is called by Kaboom each frame.
-In these 2 methods, we stop any animation that is currently running using the [`stop`](https://kaboomjs.com/#sprite) method provided by the [`sprite`](link) component.
+In these 2 methods, we stop any animation that is currently running using the [`stop`](https://kaboomjs.com/#sprite) method provided by the [`sprite`](https://kaboomjs.com/#sprite) component.
 Then, depending on the size of Mario, determined by the `isBig` flag, we set the appropriate static [`frame`](https://kaboomjs.com/#sprite) to make Mario look like he is standing still or jumping.
-- In the `running` method, we find the correct running animation depending if Mario is big or small.
+- In the `running` method, we find the correct running animation depending on, if Mario is big or small.
 Then we check if that animation is the same animation that Mario is currently using, by calling the [`curAnim`](https://kaboomjs.com/#sprite) method provided by the [`sprite`](https://kaboomjs.com/#sprite) component.
 If they are not the same, we update the current animation by calling [`play`](https://kaboomjs.com/#sprite), to start the new animation.
 The reason we first need to check, instead of just setting the animation regardless of what is currently playing is that we'd keep resetting whatever animation is playing back to the beginning each frame, which would basically make it appear as a static frame.
 - The `freeze` methods just sets a flag `isFrozen` which is used in the `update` method to determine if Mario can move or not.
 - When Mario is killed, we can call the `die` method, which first removes the [`body`](https://kaboomjs.com/#body) component on Mario so that he is no longer subject to gravity or collisions, because these are things that ghosts are not worried about.
 Then we call the `bump` method that is added by our custom `bump` component.
 This shoots Mario up into the air, and back down again.
 We also set the `isAlive` flag to false, to signal to any collision handlers that Mario is dead before they try kill him again, or give him a 1up mushroom etc. We also `freeze()` Mario so that he reverts to a standing pose and keyboard input doesn't affect him.
 Finally, we `use` the [`lifespan`](https://kaboomjs.com/#lifesspan) component to fade Mario out and remove him from the scene.